Tom Thumb New Zealand Flax

 Hardiness Zone: 8a

 A smaller dwarf variety that has large sword-like leaves that emerge gray-green and mature to copper; beautiful and eye catching as an accent in the garden or massed along borders; also a great center for a mixed container

-Tom Thumb New Zealand Flax's attractive large sword-like leaves emerge grayish green in spring, turning coppery-bronze in color the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Tom Thumb New Zealand Flax is primarily valued in the garden for its ornamental globe-shaped form.
+Its attractive large sword-like leaves emerge grayish green in spring, turning coppery-bronze in color the rest of the year.

 Tom Thumb New Zealand Flax is an open herbaceous evergreen perennial with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Tom Thumb New Zealand Flax is recommended for the following landscape applications;